zalando/zmon/README.rst

 `Here's more detailed documentation <http://zmon.readthedocs.org/en/latest/intro.html>`_ than you'll find in this README.

 Features / Working:
- * Define checks as data sources executed on self defined entities
+ * Define checks as data sources executed on self-defined entities
- * Define alerts on checks and entities as it fits your team with thresholds
+ * Define alerts on checks and entities, with thresholds, as it suits your team
- * Define custom dashboards with widgets and alert filters base on teams and tags
+ * Define custom dashboards with widgets and alert filters based on teams and tags
- * Check command and Alert condition are arbitrary Python expressions, giving you a lot of power
+ * Check commands and Alert conditions are arbitrary Python expressions, giving you a lot of power
  * Store all results, incl. flattened dicts in time series in KairosDB
- * Internal charting and integrated Grafana for dash boards
+ * Offers internal charting and integrated Grafana for dashboards
- * Entity service to push entities, e.g. hosts, databases, ... we push EC2, ELBs, ... via zmon-aws-agent
+ * Entity service to push entities: hosts, databases, et al. We push EC2, ELB, etc. via zmon-aws-agent
- * Define checks via YAML files and push using zmon-cli or via discovery from git sources
+ * Define checks via YAML files and push using zmon-cli
  * Use trial run in the UI to develop your checks/alerts with quick feedback
  * Trigger instant evaluation from UI for checks on longer intervals to rerun commands

-Start Demo using Vagrant
+Start Demo Using Vagrant
 ========================

 Install a recent Vagrant_ version (at least 1.7.4) and simply do: